 Restaurant concepts are often conceived based on current trends (or fads) in food.
-Like restaurants built around fondue pots or ten pound burgers, are these going to last?
+Like restaurants built around fondue pots or ten-pound burgers, are these going to last?
 Whereas, a concept built around a diverse menu that offers a variety of classic and new dishes, is likely to be as popular with diners in five years as it is now.
-Read 10 Things You Should Know About Restaurant Concepts for more.

 Don’t underestimate your competition.
 Maybe you’ve thinking you can do it better.
 And maybe you can.
 But that Mom and Pop restaurant that’s been around forever, they are obviously doing something right, to still be in business.

-This may seem like an obvious step in opening a new restaurant, however, I am always surprised when a restaurant pops up in a poor location.
-Often times a location may seem like good idea, only to find out that for various reasons, it does not attract customers.
+Often times a location may seem like a good idea, only to find out that for various reasons, it does not attract customers.
 That’s why storefronts in busy downtown districts have higher rents.
-Read on for 10 things to Know About Choosing a Restaurant Location.

 Now it’s time to write your business plan.
-This is like your roadmap to opening day.
-A business plan has three main parts: an executive summary, company description, and a market analysis.
-Basically you have to give an overview of your restaurant idea – the concept, the location, the amount of money you expect to make each year, and so on.
-Writing a restaurant business plan can take time, but it is essential that you have clear understanding of what opening a restaurant entails.
+It is like your roadmap to opening day.
+A business plan has three main parts: an executive summary, company description, and market analysis.
+You have to give an overview of your restaurant idea – the concept, the location, the amount of money you expect to make each year, and so on.
+Writing a restaurant business plan can take time, but it is essential that you have a clear understanding of what opening a restaurant entails.

 Once you are open for business, it’s time to start advertising.
 If you aren’t sure where to start with your social media campaign, find other local places and follow them.
 If you admire a restaurant in a different area from where you do business, follow that restaurant too and see how they use social media.
-There is no reason to reinvent wheel.
-Read on for 10 Things to Know about Restaurants and Social Media.
+There is no reason to reinvent the wheel.